 - Ease of formation: The cooperative society can be started with a minimum of ten members.
 The registration procedure is simple involving a few legal formalities.
 Its formation is governed by the provisions of Cooperative Societies Act 1912.

-The cooperative form of organization suffers from the following limitations:
+The cooperative form of Indian business organizations suffers from the following limitations:

 - Limited resources: Resources of a cooperative society consists of capital contributions of the members with limited means.
 The low rate of dividend offered on investment also acts as a deterrent in attracting membership or more capital from the members.